-- 8.2.1 In order to ensure that valuations of debt securities derived from the prescribed methodology are meaningful and that NAVs are true and fair representative, the Commission deems it appropriate to direct all Asset Management Companies to report to the Mutual Funds Association of Pakistan as and when they execute all transactions (buy or sell trade) in a debt security. - 8.2.2 Therefore, all AMCs are hereby directed to report trade related information for debt securities to MUFAP in accordance with the format mentioned below. - 8.2.3 AMCs are further directed to ensure appropriate records and documents including broker notes, as evidence for the actual trade, are maintained for a period of at least 18 months from the date of such trade.
+- 9.2.2 Therefore, all AMCs are hereby directed to report trade related information for debt securities to MUFAP in accordance with the format mentioned below. - 9.2.3 AMCs are further directed to ensure appropriate records and documents including broker notes, as evidence for the actual trade, are maintained for a period of at least 18 months from the date of such trade.
 Transactions (if any) executed during January 1, 2009 to date shall be reported immediately by the AMCs on a consolidated basis to MUFAP and the Commission.